Social Well-Being Tracker

-Government income supports (also known as income transfers), as well as other social programs and services, play an important role in preventing poverty.
+Government income supports (also known as income transfers), as well as other social programs and services, play an important role in the prevention of poverty.

-For many people, hard work is not enough to get out of poverty.
-Some of the barriers to well-paid employment include: limited English language proficiency; lack of access to education; non-recognition of foreign credentials; social isolation; limited access to child care; conflicting work and family responsibilities; and even the structure of government programs.
-These barriers often disproportionately affect visible minority groups (particularly newcomers), Indigenous peoples, persons with disabilities, and lone-parent women.
+For many people, hard work is not enough to break the cycle of poverty.
+Barriers to accessing well-paid employment include: limited English language proficiency, lower education completion, unrecognized international credentials, social isolation, limited access to child care, conflicting work and family responsibilities, and even the difficulties of navigating government programs.
+These barriers disproportionately affect visible minority groups (particularly newcomers), Indigenous peoples, persons with disabilities, and lone-parent women.

 Income transfers should help all citizens maintain a decent quality of life—in particular, the ability to afford a nutritious diet, safe housing, and some level of financial stability.
 Income security is necessary for both those who are and are not able to work.